Conu101/Fractol/README.md

 The main steps to succeed in the Fractol project were:

 personal:
-* although this project was more demanding tha the previous one, I found the learning curve more manageable than for FdF because the graphics interface was a familiar tool and the topic was passinating.
+* although this project was more demanding tha the previous one, I found the learning curve more manageable than for FdF because the graphics interface was a familiar tool and the topic was passionating.

 technical:
 * familiarisation with complex numbers, research of the equations allowing to draw each set of fractals.